gbif/hp-legume/taxonomy/detarioideae.md

 ---

 ## Introduction
+Detarioideae is one of the early branching clades within Leguminosae, consisting in 79 genera and c.
+760 species, almost exclusively tropical with genera present in Central and South America, Africa and South East Asia; and the genus Schotia in sub-tropical South Africa.
+Floral morphology is extremely variable and, in many taxa, highly modified, making classification of the group very challenging.
+There are currently six tribes recognized within Detarioideae: Afzelieae, Amherstieae, Barnebydendreae, Detarieae, Saraceae and Schotieae.

 ## Morphology
+Medium to big unarmed trees, sometimes shrubs, rarely suffuticose.
+Specialised extrafloral nectaries often present abaxially (and rarely on the margins) of leaflets or on leaf rachis, and never on the petiole.
+Stipules in intrapetiolar position.
+Leaves commonly paripinnate, sometimes unifoliate or rarely unifoliate.
+Inflorescence a raceme or panicle; bracteoles small to large, frequently petaloid.
+Flowers variable (but never papilionate); sepals commonly 5 or 4 (two adaxial sepals often fused), rarely some or all absent or more (–7); petals free, 0–5(–7), when present imbricate; stamens 2–numerous but usually 10, the filaments partly connate or free, staminodes occasionally present; anthers dorsifixed or basifixed.
+Fruits mostly woody, dehiscent pods, sometimes indehiscent and woody or thin-valved or samaroid (detailed description in LPWG, 2017; Estrella et al., 2018).

 ## Distribution
+Despite its pantropical distribution, the majority of the detarioid generic and species diversity occurs in Africa and Madagascar (58% of genera and c.
+330 spp.), followed by Central and South America (20% of genera and c.
+247 spp.), and Asia (12% of genera and c.
+124 spp.).
+The Detarioideae include many ecologically important tree species in African rainforests, and in some forest types the dominant species belongs to this subfamily.
+Some Detarioideae species are also ecologically important components in lowland wet forests of the Neotropics.
+In contrast, in Asian tropical dipterocarp-dominated rainforests, although present, Detarioideae have a small abundance and diversity.

 ## List of genera from LPWG 2017
 Below is an alphabetical list of all genera accepted in [LPWG 2017](https://doi.org/10.1071/SB19025) with links out to the taxonomic pages on GBIF and Plants of the World Online.
 Over time this list will be updated to reflect the evolving taxonomy.

 Please see the [Species List and Synonyms](https://hp-legume.gbif-staging.org/taxonomy/species-list) and [Legume Taxonomy Working Group](https://hp-legume.gbif-staging.org/working-groups/taxonomy) pages for more taxonomic information.
 The current taxonomy is accessbile by [Browse](https://hp-legume.gbif-staging.org/taxonomy/browse) or  [Advanced Search](https://hp-legume.gbif-staging.org/taxonomy/search).